Food for Special Medical Purposes (FSMP)

 Belgium AFSCA Sets Action Limits for Cereulide in Infant and Young Child Food

-Belgium has established strict action limits for cereulide in infant and young child foods, effective February 2026.
-Exceeding these thresholds triggers mandatory market withdrawals and consumer recalls, necessitating enhanced batch testing and supply chain verification for sensitive ingredients.
+Belgium has established mandatory action limits for cereulide in infant and young child food products to address acute toxicity risks.
+Exceeding these thresholds triggers immediate market withdrawals and recalls, necessitating enhanced batch testing and rigorous supply chain verification for sensitive ingredients.

 EU Commission Implementing Regulation (EU) 2026/386 Authorises Defatted Rapeseed Powder as a Novel Food

-The EU has authorized defatted rapeseed powder as a novel food for use in a wide range of food categories and supplements, effective March 15, 2026.
-This provides a new plant-based ingredient option but requires strict adherence to allergen labeling and respects a five-year market exclusivity period for the primary applicant.
+The EU has authorized defatted rapeseed powder as a novel food for broad use in food and supplements starting March 2026.
+Market entry requires strict adherence to allergen labeling for mustard sensitivity and navigation of a five-year exclusivity period for the primary applicant.

 Commission Implementing Regulation (EU) 2026/397 Authorising Lacto‑N‑Tetraose Produced by Derivative E. coli K‑12 MG1655 as a Novel Food